dielshin/dump1090/tools/README.aircraft-db.md

  * some historical data kindly provided by VRS (unfortunately no longer updated) - this data is in vrs.csv.xz; and
- * a data export provided by FlightAware that is updated periodically - this data is in flightaware-*.csv.xz
+ * a data export provided by FlightRadar that is updated periodically - this data is in flightradar-*.csv.xz

 The VRS data was extracted by: